PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks: Results and Discussion

 \subsection{Quantitative Validation and Morphological Preservation}

 Morphological analysis evaluated the preservation of critical pore network characteristics between real and synthetic images across porosity levels.
-This quantitative assessment employed three fundamental morphological parameters, including average pore radius, specific surface area, and tortuosity, which are essential descriptors of pore network geometry and connectivity that directly influence fluid flow behavior in porous media \citep{F.A.L.Dullien1992PorousStructure}.
-For comprehensive yet focused validation, we present detailed morphological analysis for two representative samples.
-Sample 2 demonstrating optimal model performance with grainstone characteristics, and Sample 3 representing the most challenging geological formation with crystalline fabric and anhydrite inclusions (Table \ref{tab:sample_characteristics}).
+This quantitative assessment employed three key morphological parameters, including average pore radius, specific surface area, and tortuosity, which are essential descriptors of pore network geometry and connectivity that directly influence fluid flow behavior in porous media \citep{F.A.L.Dullien1992PorousStructure}.

+These parameters were computed using the DeePore deep-learning workflow \citep{Rabbani2020DeePore:Materials}, a convolutional neural network trained on a large dataset of three-dimensional porous microstructures whose ground-truth pore-network properties were obtained through pore-network modelling.
+DeePore takes two-dimensional binarized images as input and infers the three-dimensional pore-network properties that govern fluid flow, including pore radius, specific surface area, and tortuosity.
+Consequently, although the present framework operates on two-dimensional thin sections, the reported parameters represent estimates of the underlying three-dimensional pore-network behavior rather than purely in-plane geometric measures.
+Real and generated images were processed through this identical pipeline (U-Net binarization followed by DeePore estimation), so any systematic estimation bias applies equally to both and largely cancels in the relative comparison.

+We present detailed morphological analysis for two representative samples.
+Sample 2 showing the strongest model performance with grainstone characteristics, and Sample 3 representing the most challenging geological formation with crystalline fabric and anhydrite inclusions (Table \ref{tab:sample_characteristics}).
 The remaining samples (1 and 4) also demonstrated successful morphological preservation with Cohen's d values within acceptable geological tolerances, confirming model effectiveness across the complete range of carbonate formations studied.

 Statistical significance was assessed using Kolmogorov-Smirnov (KS) tests for distribution comparisons and Student's $t$-tests for mean comparisons.
 Throughout this manuscript, statistical significance is indicated using superscript notation: $^{***}$ for $p < 0.001$, $^{**}$ for $p < 0.01$, $^{*}$ for $p < 0.05$, and $^{\text{ns}}$ for $p > 0.05$ (non-significant).
 Effect sizes were quantified using Cohen's $d$, where $d < 0.2$ indicates negligible effect, $0.2 \leq d < 0.5$ small effect, $0.5 \leq d < 0.8$ medium effect, and $d \geq 0.8$ large effect.